azusachino/lythrum/README.md

 ## Description

-The place I learn Lunix and C.
+Where I learn Linux and C.

 ## Progress